 Cut veal into serving sized pieces.
 In shallow dish, combine flour, salt and pepper.
 Dip veal into flour, coating both sides and shaking off excess flour.
 Transfer to waxed-lined plate.
 Repeat with remaining veal; reserving excess flour.

 In a large nonstick skillet, heat a small amount of the oil over medium-high heat.
 Brown veal in small batches, for about 1 minute per side, adding more oil as necessary between batches.
 Transfer to large shallow baking dish.

 Reduce heat to medium; add 1 tsp (5 mL) of the remaining oil to pan.
 Sprinkle in reserved flour; cook, stirring, for about 1 minute.
 Gradually whisk in wine; simmer, stirring, for about 3 minutes or until slightly thickened.
-Pour over veal in dish.
-Sprinkle with prosciutto and sage.
+Sprinkle sauce with prosciutto, sage and parmesan and stir until combined.
 (Dish can be cooled, covered and refrigerated for up to 8 hours.
 Reheat in 350 F (180 C) oven for about 20 minutes or until hot).
-Sprinkle with Parmesan and broil for 2 minutes or until cheese is melted.
+Pour sauce over veal in dish and serve.

 Source: Ontario Veal Appeal (ontariovealappeal.ca)